What Smart Lawyers Know:

 Social media: like it or not…use it.

 If you find social media fun, you’re at an advantage.
 If you don’t, put another lawyer who does in charge of your account.
 You can even benefit from social media channels without being a regular on the platforms.
-For just dollars a day you can place promoted posts or advertisements on social media channels and it will appear in the feeds of users in your targeted demographics.
+For just dollars a day you can place promoted posts or advertisements on social media channels and they will appear in the feeds of users in your targeted demographics.

 Be present in associations, conventions, and educational initiatives.